-Georgie Riesza georgie ven@archant.co.uk
+georgenjen@archant.co.uk

-Proposals to ban dogs from being off leads at a popular walking spot have been welcomed by an archeological A W
+Proposals to ban dogs from being off leads at a popular walking spot have been welcomed by an archeological group A

-The borough council is holding a consultation on introducing a public space protection order (PSPO) to seek more powers to control being worried by dogs that were not under control.
+The borough council is holding a consultation on introducing a public space protection order (PSPO) to seek more powers to control dogs.

-Burgh Castle Fort is one of the Beations, and in a letter the site's owners, the Norfalk Archeological Trust's said: "The number of dogs off-lead at Burgh Castle Fort has forced us to change the way we manage it and this has had a direct impact on trust finances.
-In the past-we graved the site with abeep out these had to be removed because they were constantly would be of great benefit for the anvironment as well as frust interest if we could put sheep back on the sire.
-This will only be possible if dogs are properly controlled.
+Burgh Castle Fort is one of the Identitions, and in a letter the site's powers, the Norfolk Archeological Trust's said: "The minner of dogs off-lead at Burgh Castle Fort has forced us to change the way we minage it and this has had a direct impact on trust finiques.
+In this past-we grated the site with abcep but these had to be 'removed because they were constantly being worried by dogs that would be of great benefit for the anythomoget if we could put sheep back on the sile.
+This will only be possible if dogs are properly controlled " However dog owner Julie

-Wirnerous of the Roman fort at Burgh Castle.
+"The range of the Roman fort at Burgh Castle.

-"The removal of the sheep means we now have to manage the site as hay and this costs us money We are currently reviewing the management of the site as we transfer from Higher Level Stawardship to Countryside Stewardship which provides less than half the current income - and it
+"The removal of the sheep means we now have to manage the site as hay and this coats us money.
+We are outrently reviewing the management of the site as we transfer from Higher Lovel Stewardship to Countryside Stewardship to Countryside Stewardship - which provides less than half the current income - and it